 Welcome to Japan!
-Your adventure begins upon arrival at Tokyo's Narita Airport.
-Your driver will be waiting in the arrivals lobby, holding a sign with your name on it.
-They will transfer you by private vehicle to your accommodation in Tokyo, making for a smooth and comfortable start to your trip.
-Narita Airport is located 40 miles to the east of Tokyo, so the drive into the city will take around 90 minutes, depending on traffic.
-Sit back, relax and enjoy the views of Tokyo's skyscrapers as you approach your destination.
+Upon arrival at Tokyo's Haneda Airport, you will be greeted by a local representative, holding a sign with your name on it.
+For a smooth and comfortable start to your adventure, you will be driven by private vehicle directly to your hotel in Tokyo.
+Depending on traffic conditions, this journey will take around 30 minutes.
+Sit back, relax and admire the views of Tokyo's skyscrapers as you approach the city!
 (This service is on a private basis.)

 You will be provided with Manaca cards today, Nagoya’s version of the IC card.
 You will be able to use this throughout your time in Japan for traveling on buses, subways, overground railways and in some places you will even be able to pay for taxis, buy drinks from vending machines and pay for your bento in a convenience store!
 Your card comes with 2,500 yen of credit and can be topped up in any major city at the automatic ticket machines at any station.
 And don't worry - instructions in English are provided!
 We are sure you will get great use out of this during your trip and can have that satisfying feeling of travelling like a local!
 All in all, an essential accessory for any visit to Japan.